zidhuss/muscat-tech.org/README.md

 Install the dependencies with `yarn` then run `yarn build` to generate the calendar.

 ### Running the Hugo Server

+Before running the server, you need to install all required modules by running:

+    yarn install

 You need to have `hugo` installed on your machine.
 To run the server, execute: